-Medicaid Fair Hearing - An administrative hearing conducted by DCF to review an action taken by a Managed Care Plan that limits, denies, or stops a requested service.
+Medicaid Fair Hearing - An administrative hearing conducted by the Agency for Health Care Administration to review an action taken by a Managed Care Plan that limits, denies, or stops a requested service.

 Medicaid Program Integrity (MPI) - The unit of the Agency responsible for preventing and identifying fraud and abuse in the Medicaid program.